Skip to content

 Assistant Professor

-Anna Gjika, Ph.D. is Assistant Professor of Sociology at SUNY New Paltz, where she teaches courses in criminology and also serves as Interim Director of the Criminology Concentration.
-Her research interests include exploring the relationships between gender, crime, youth, and technology, particularly as they pertain to gendered violence, and institutional responses to this issue.
-Her work has been published in Crime, Media, Culture and the International Journal for Crime, Justice, and Social Democracy, among others.
-Her book, When Rape Goes Viral: Youth and Sexual Assault in the Digital Age with the University of California Press is forthcoming in 2023.
+Anna Gjika, Ph.D. is Assistant Professor of Sociology at SUNY New Paltz, where she teaches courses in criminology and also serves as Director of the Criminology Concentration.
+Her research interests include exploring the relationships between gender, crime, youth, and technology, particularly as they pertain to sexual harm and sociolegal responses to gender-based violence.
+Her work has been published in Crime, Media, Culture, and the International Journal for Crime, Justice, and Social Democracy, among others.
+She is the author of the award-winning book, When Rape Goes Viral: Youth and Sexual Assault in the Digital Age (2024, University of California Press).

 Clay Hardwick